square-computersetup/square-computersetup.github.io/_pages/mac-okta-fastpass.md

 Okta FastPass provides a quick, easy and secure way to sign in and helps protect you from phishing.

-Before we set up Okta Verify, we'll need to make sure that you have bluetooth enabled on both your Mac and on your mobile device.
+Before setting up Okta Verify, ensure that Bluetooth is enabled on both your MacBook and on your mobile device.

-To confirm this on your Mac, click on the Control Center icon in the top right corner.
+To confirm this on your MacBook, click on the Control Center icon in the top right corner.

 {% include figure url="/assets/images/bluetooth-mac.png" image_path="/assets/images/bluetooth-mac.png" %}
 {% include figure url="/assets/images/bluetooth-mac2.png" image_path="/assets/images/bluetooth-mac.png2" %}

-Now make sure bluetooth is turned __on__ on your mobile device.
-Use your control center or mobile Settings to toggle bluetooth on.
+Now make sure Bluetooth is turned __on__ on your mobile device.
+Use your control center or mobile Settings to toggle Bluetooth on.
 {% include figure url="/assets/images/bluetooth-mobile.png" image_path="/assets/images/bluetooth-mobile.png" %}

-Now, back on your Mac, Click the __Launchpad__ app in the dock at the bottom of your screen.
+Back on your MacBook, Click the __Launchpad__ app in the dock at the bottom of your screen.

 {% include figure url="/assets/images/launchpad.png" image_path="/assets/images/launchpad.png" %}